Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 - Quiz page contains quiz for play after user / admin has been logged in

+- Settings page for changing user details and passwords

 - Admin page, only accessible  for Admin